 Property for stock.
 If you transfer property to a corporation in exchange for stock or securities in that corporation, and immediately afterwards you are in control of the corporation, the exchange is usually not taxable.
-This rule applies both to individual investors and to groups of investors who transfer property to a corporation.
+This rule applies both to individual transferors and to groups of transferors who transfer property to a corporation.
 It does not apply if the corporation is an investment company.
+It also may not apply to your transfer of the corporation's installment obligation.
+See Installment obligation exchanged for debtor's stock, later.

 Control of a corporation.
-To be in control of a corporation, you or your group of investors must own, immediately after the exchange, at least 80% of the total combined voting power of all classes of stock entitled to vote and at least 80% of the outstanding shares of each class of nonvoting stock.
+To be in control of a corporation, you or your group of transferors must own, immediately after the exchange, at least 80% of the total combined voting power of all classes of stock entitled to vote and at least 80% of the outstanding shares of each class of nonvoting stock.

 Example 1.
 You and Bill Jones purchase property for \$100,000.
 You both organize a corporation when the property has a fair market value of \$300,000.
-You transfer the property to the corporation for all its authorized capital stock, which has a par value of
+You transfer the property to the corporation for all its authorized capital stock, which has a par value of \$300,000.

-\$300,000.
 No gain is included in income by you, Bill, or the corporation.